eden-brekke/reading-notes/code-401/class-02.md

 # Reading

+Why does this matter?
+Recursion is a fun new way to make our code cleaner and solves some problems that we've encountered and solved through iteration in a fun new way.
+So Fresh.
+So Clean.

 [In Tests We Trust - TDD with Python](https://code.likeagirl.io/in-tests-we-trust-tdd-with-python-af69f47e6932)

 Unit testing are pieces of code to exercise the input, output and behavior of the code.